 $ echo $WORKON_HOME /Users/michaelherman/.virtualenvs

 You’ll also now have the shell commands available to you to help you manage the environments.
-Here are just a few available:
+Here are just a few of the ones available:

-For more info on commands, installation, and configuring virtualenvwrapper, check out their documentation.
+For more info on commands, installation, and configuring virtualenvwrapper, check out the documentation.

-Now anytime you want to start a new project, all you have to do is:
+Now, anytime you want to start a new project, you just have to do this:

 $ mkvirtualenv my-new-project (my-new-project) $